 My right hon.
 Friend is absolutely right, and that is precisely why we have a minimum period of two years, to ensure that we strike the right balance and encourage the use of existing resources in our housing stock without penalising those who want to get their housing stock on to the market but are taking a bit of time to do so, for whatever reason—perhaps because of renovations or the challenges of the local market.

-I will give way to the Chairman of the Select Committee.
+I will give way to the Chair of the Select Committee.

 The Chair of the Select Committee makes an important point.
 We clarified the situation for local authorities after the Budget and we have written to them.
 I do not think it would be right to compensate local authorities for what would effectively be an inadvertent windfall resulting from a judicial determination.
 From the point of view of Government policy, that was not something we wanted to see, and we have moved as swiftly and reasonably as we can to correct this.